marcusgsta/blog/recreating-a-landing-page.md

 It is a rather simple page but it is also elegant and responsive in a way that I would like to practice and study on a deeper level.

-It contains some common parts of a web page:
+I divided my work into these parts:
-+ a hamburger menu
++ Responsive menu
-+ header area with logo icon, text logo and subheading
-+ Call to Action button
++ Background shapes and logo remade in CSS
++ Consistent margins
++ Card
-+ Tagline
++ CSS variables
 + Footer
-+ Extra footer with copywrite info
++ Conclusion

-It is organized in blocks or cards which is good for responsiveness, since they can be moved around without messing up the page.
+The webpage is organized in blocks or cards which is good for responsiveness, since they can be moved around without messing up the page.

 It also uses some subtle background forms for decoration.

 So, let's get started.
-Mobile first, so I shrink it in a separate window of Chrome and then work from Codepen in another window.
-I will first create the page without looking at the source code, since that feels like cheating.
+Mobile first, so I shrink it in a separate window of Chrome.
+I will first create the page without looking at the source code, since I am doing this to learn and to figure out solutions for myself.

-Usually I use SCSS but this page is so simple.
-I also would like to try out using native CSS variables.
-Why cross the river to fetch water, as they say in Sweden.
+I use SASS but I would like to try out using native CSS custom properties.

-I plan to recreate the page first, then tweak it a little.
-Or a lot, we will see.

 - - -